FortinetCloudCSE/k8s-202-workshop/content/01IntroductionFortiWeb/Task3_Installtion_setup.md

 #### SSH into fortiweb via internal ip

-you may lost connectivity to Fortiweb Public IP for SSH if your client ip subnet is not in fortiweb static route config. then you can use Fortiweb internal IP for ssh, we can create a ssh client pod to connect to Fortiweb via internal ip.
+In two-arms mode, you may lose connectivity to the FortiWeb public IP for SSH if your client IP subnet is not included in the FortiWeb static route configuration.
+In this case, you can use the FortiWeb internal IP for SSH access.
+We can create an SSH client pod to connect to FortiWeb via its internal IP.

 ```bash